fossasia/open-event-droidgen/README.md

 ### Sample app

 A sample installation of the app generator web-page is [here](http://45.55.58.149/).
-For the access to the API please use http://45.55.58.149/api/api.php
+For the access to the API please use http://45.55.58.149/api/api.php.
+You can use a sample of the JSON format from the [Open Event Repository](http://github.com/fossasia/open-event).

 ### Installation of the Web App Generator